stevenrkeyes/control_console_widget_controller/README.md

 (This is based on the [instructions from PJRC](https://www.pjrc.com/teensy/td_download.html), the team behind Teensy)

+## Install libraries

 In the Arduino main window, open Library Manager by clicking the left-side library icon, and search for and install the following libraries:

  - Bounce2 by Thomas O Fredericks
  - MIDIController by Josh Nishikawa

+## Configure Arduino

+Select Tools > Board > Teensy > Teensy 4.1 or 3.2 dependong on which you are using

+Select Tools > USB Type > MIDI